 As a general rule of thumb, you want a low utilization rate.
 This means you use your available credit reasonably.
 A high rate, on the other hand, suggests you’re frequently tapping into credit, which may suggest you have trouble managing your money.

 Make Sure to Pay off the Full Balance

 One of the benefits of a line of credit or credit card is its flexibility.
 In many cases, you’ll have the option of a minimum payment.
 Typically, this ends up being a fixed amount or a percentage of your balance.
 In either case, this payment is a tiny fraction of your full balance.
-As long as you pay this minimum, you’ll contribute positive payment history to your file if the lender you’ve borrowed from reports payment activity.
+As long as you pay this minimum amount, you’ll contribute to your payment history on your file if the lender you’ve borrowed from reports payment activity to a credit bureau.

 This comes in handy when you’re experiencing a tough month when money’s tight.
 It doesn’t take as much cash to cover the minimum, and by making this small payment, you’ll avoid late fees.

 However, it’s not a great idea to rely on this every month when you don’t have to.
 By paying just the minimum, you’ll carry over a balance that may be subject to far more interest than you’d be paying if you paid off more of the outstanding principal.
 The longer you carry a balance, the more interest you’ll earn and the more money you’ll owe.